Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Conclusion

 \section{Conclusion}

-In conclusion, we have pointed out the existence of a synchronization transition from partial to global GS in distinctly nonidentical time-delay systems with different fractal dimensions in symmetrically coupled (regular) networks with a linear array, and also in ring, global and star configurations using the auxiliary system approach and the mutual false nearest neighbor method.
+In conclusion, we have pointed out the existence of a synchronization transition from partial to global GS in structurally different time-delay systems in symmetrically coupled systems with linear array configuration using the auxiliary system approach and the mutual false nearest neighbor method.
 We have shown that there exists a smooth transformation function even for networks of structurally different time-delay systems with different fractal dimensions, which maps them to a common GS manifold.
 We have also found that GS and PS occur simultaneously in structurally different time-delay systems.
 We have calculated MTLEs to evaluate the asymptotic stability of the CS manifold of each of the main and the corresponding auxiliary systems.
 This in turn, ensures the stability of the GS manifold between the main systems.
-In addition, we have also estimated the CC and the CPR to characterize the relation between GS and PS.
-Further, to prove the genericity of our results, we have also demonstrated the synchronization transition in systems with different orders such as coupled MG and the Hopfield neural network model and a system of coupled Ikeda and plankton models.
-The analytical stability condition for partial and global GS is deduced using the Krasovskii-Lyapuov theory.
-We wish to note that now we are working on the experimental realization of the existence of partial and global GS in distinctly nonidentical time-delay systems using nonlinear time-delayed electronic circuits.
+In addition, we have estimated the CC and the CPR to characterize the relation between GS and PS.
+Further, to prove the genericity of our results, we have demonstrated the synchronization transition in systems with different orders such as coupled MG and the Hopfield neural network model and a system of coupled Ikeda and plankton models.
+We would like to emphasize that now we are working on the experimental realization of the existence of partial and global GS in structurally different time-delay systems using nonlinear time-delayed electronic circuits.